 If for some reason you are unable to avoid probate altogether, there are two shortcuts that minimize the probate process for smaller estates.

-The small estate affidavit allows beneficiaries to claim their inheritance by completing the requisite form, attaching a copy of the death certificate (see the Arizona Department of Health Services website to learn how to do this), and presenting these documents to whatever entity holds the asset.
+The small estate affidavit allows beneficiaries to claim their inheritance by completing the requisite form, attaching a copy of the death certificate (see the Arizona Department of Health Services website to learn how to obtain one), and presenting these documents to whichever entity holds the asset.

 Arizona’s guidelines governing use of a small estate affidavit to claim personal property are:

-- The estate may not be involved in formal probate
+• The estate may not be involved in probate

-Arizona’s guidelines governing use of a small estate affidavit to claim real estate are:
+Arizona’s guidelines governing use of a small estate process to transfer title to real property is:

 The Three Types of Probate